dirvine/data_chain/docs/0029-data-blocks.md

 small networks this will wildly fluctuate.
 This value must be written to the nodes configuration file, in case of SAFE this is the vault configuration file.

-###If list of existing data is zero

-This is a network restart, therefore we accept these messages as is and confirm there are at least GROUP_SIZE nodes signed such messages.
-The difficult measurement must match (or be less than) that of the  current receiving node in the previous network,

-###If network difficulty is reduced significantly (less than half previous)

-Confirm at least one node in current group exits in the array in the list of that data element.
+## Network restart / mass segmentation

+The process described above will mean that decentralised network, far from potentially losing data on restart should recover with a very high degree of certainty.

+If a node restarts or in cases of massive churn there will be a significant reduction in network difficulty.
+This reduction will mean that any nodes joining `again` should be accepted, regardless of chain length.

+If a restart has been detected, any node recognised in the last link of the chain will be allowed entry again.

 # Drawbacks

-In very small networks (less than approx 3000) network difficulty is a fluctuating number, this can probably not be prevented, but may allow unwanted data or in fact prevent valid data from being refreshed.
+- In very small networks (less than approx 3000) network difficulty is a fluctuating number, this can probably not be prevented, but may allow unwanted data or in fact prevent valid data from being refreshed.
+- This pattern is at it's earliest of stages and will require significant testing to ensure integrity of data as well as safety.
+- Chain merging and data integrity checking is not well defined in this RFC and will require further analysis during implementation.

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+None as of yet

 # Unresolved questions

-What parts of the design are still to be done?
+To be discovered during review.

 [1]: https://dirvine.github.io/data_chain/master/data_chain/block_identifier/index.html
 [2]: https://dirvine.github.io/data_chain/master/data_chain/block/struct.Block.html